How to: Create and Run an Unattended Installation of Visual Studio

-To deploy Visual Studio in unattended mode, you must modify the AdminDeployment.xml file, which is in the root directory of the installation media.
-You can use this file to either push a deployment of Visual Studio to your network or pulled into an installation if you put that file in the Drive:\IDEinstall\packages directory.
+To deploy Visual Studio in unattended mode, you must modify the AdminDeployment.xml file.
+To do this, you must first create the AdminDeployment.xml file by using the /CreateAdminFile <file location> command-line parameter.
+Then, you can use this file to either push a deployment of Visual Studio to your network or pull it into an installation if you put that file in the Drive:\IDEinstall\packages directory.
 The AdminDeployment.xml file is not unique to an operating system, architecture, edition of Visual Studio, or operating-system language.

 During installation, the computer may automatically restart one or more times.
-After it restarts, you must log back in with the same user account with which you were logged on before the computer restarted.
-You can avoid automatic restarts by installing the prerequisite components before you run a unattended installation.
+After it restarts, you must log back in with the same user account with which you were logged on to perform the installation before the computer restarted.
+You can avoid automatic restarts by installing the prerequisite components before you run an unattended installation.
 For more information, see the section entitled "Avoid Restart During Setup" in the Visual Studio Administrator Guide.

 The AdminDeployment file schema contains the following elements: